BxCppDev/BxInstallers/README.rst

 * ``BX_INSTALL_BASE_DIR``  : overrides  the default  installation base
   directory (for final installation).
 * ``BX_CONFIG_DIR``  : overrides  the default  configuration
-  directory (for configuration scripts ans files).
+  directory (for configuration scripts and files).
 * ``BX_PACKAGE_DIR`` (optional, for experts only) :  overrides  the  package  directory  to  store generated Debian packages.